YeKc1M/go/README.md

 main.go contains some operations on kubernetes basic components

-dynamicclient.go contains operations on crd using dynamic client
+dynamicclient package contains operations on crd using dynamic client

-crd.go contains basic operations on crd, but it does not work
+apis package contains operations on crd using typed client, but it does not work

 # to do